semperos/gershwin/README.md

 ## Editor Support

-This repository houses a basic Emacs major mode, `gershwin-mode`, under `support/emacs/gershwin-mode`.
+This repository houses a basic Emacs major mode, `gershwin-mode`, located under `support/emacs/gershwin-mode`.
 This mode is derived from `clojure-mode` and provides some Gershwin-specific syntax highlighting, as well as treating `<` and `>` as proper delimiters.
+Just save the `gershwin-mode.el` file somewhere on your Emacs load path and add `(require 'gershwin-mode)` to your Emacs config.

 ## License